This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 Who are the key regulatory authorities?
 How easy is it to deal with them and how long does it take to resolve standard issues?

 France does not have a regulatory authority dedicated to tax issues.
-The French system is based on return-filing, which may lead to audit, then, as the case may be, to reassessment by specialized bodies such as the "Directorate of National and International Audits" (Direction des Vérifications Nationales et Internationales) for the largest companies, with whom companies may discuss during the audit process.
+The French system is based on taxpayers' declarations and tax administration's audits, which may lead to tax reassessments by specialised bodies such as the 'Direction des vérifications nationales et internationals' (Directorate of national and international audits) for the largest companies, or local tax services for small and medium-sized enterprises (SME).

-However, the FTA may issue rulings in specific matters such as transfer pricing (Article L 80 B of the Tax Procedure Code).
+However, the French tax administration (FTA) may issue rulings in specific matters such as transfer pricing (Article L 80 B of the tax procedure code).
 These rulings provide the taxpayer with protection and legal certainty as the tax authorities take an official stance on a specific question.

 Are tax disputes capable of adjudication by a court, tribunal or body independent of the tax authority, and how long should a taxpayer expect such proceedings to take?